wp-plugins/testimonial-basics/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 4.0.6 =
+* this is a major update
+* all users double check your input form and display setups to make sure changes are not required

 = 4.0.5 =
 * only critival to those using the input form in code function